Turkish Vowel Harmony: Rules and Examples [STEP-BY-STEP]

 Okay now, let’s make the pronunciations of these Turkish vowels and realize which shape your mouth taking:

 First say a, then e.
 A – E, A – E, A – E, A –E .
-If you want to hear the sounds from Turkish native, please watch vowel harmony video.
+If you want to hear the sounds from Turkish native, please listen to basic conversation in Turkish.

 And realize how your mouth take shape.
 A (Back) and E (Front)